England's Pope out of Ashes series with injury

 England's vice-captain was injured diving in the field during the second Test at Lord's, which Australia won to take a 2-0 series lead.

-Scans on Monday showed Pope would require surgery and has been ruled out for the rest of the summer.
+Scans on Monday showed Pope, 25, would require surgery and has been ruled out for the rest of the summer.

 Batter Dan Lawrence is the most likely replacement for the third Test, which starts at Headingley on Thursday.

+Essex's Lawrence, 25, is the only spare batter in England's squad.
+England have said they will not call up a replacement for the Leeds Test, ruling out a possible recall for Surrey wicketkeeper Ben Foakes.

-Essex's Lawrence, 25, averages 29 from 11 Tests but has not played since the tour to the West Indies in March 2022, before captain Ben Stokes and coach Brendon McCullum took charge.
+Lawrence averages 29 from 11 Tests but has not played since the tour to the West Indies in March 2022, before captain Ben Stokes and coach Brendon McCullum took charge.

+Pope has injured his right shoulder, after dislocating his left shoulder twice before having surgery on it in 2020.

-Pope initially injured his shoulder in the first innings at Lord's before coming out and making 42 with the bat.
+On this occasion he sustained the injury in the first innings at Lord's before coming out and making 42 with the bat.

 The right-hander than took to the field in Australia's second innings - amid confusion over the umpires saying he had to do so - and aggravated the injury.